reimagined/resolve/docs/getting-started.md

 - `config.<taget>.js` files - the configuration files for different build targets.
 - `run.js` - a script that builds the final config object and starts the application's main loop.

-You can use modify the demo code as a template to jump start your own application.
+You can use the demo code as a starting point for developing your own application.

 ## CQRS in reSolve